nkrios/Bella/README.md

 **Little note**: Bella works across the internet, if you do some configuration.
 Configure your firewall to forward Bella's port to your Control Center.
 Other important ports to forward:
 	1) VNC - 5500.
 2) Microphone - 2897.
 3) MITM - 8081

+Also, VNC relies on the RealVNC application for macOS, as it is one of the few clients that supports a reverse VNC connection.
+It is free to download and use.

 ##Other Information
 This project is being **actively** maintained.
 Please submit any and all bug reports, questions, feature requests, or related information.